Sutton Lane Allotment Society

 Shall consist of an Allotment and/or Leisure Gardener or such other persons as the management committee may admit, living or working within the town of Shrewsbury and thereby eligible to hold a plot on the Societies site.

-Note; on joining the Society a ‘three-month probationary period’ will apply for all new members to enable the committee to establish whether the new member is able to cultivate the plot.
+Note; on joining the Society a ‘twelve-month probationary period’ will apply for all new members to enable the committee to establish whether the new member is able to cultivate the plot.
 A Member may hold a maximum of a single plot or two half plots (not retrospective).

 2) An Honorary Member